25prabhu10/notes/docs/Concepts/Application_Security/Web_Security.md

 The protective measures and protocols that organizations adopt to protect the organization from, cyber criminals and threats that use the web channel.

-Using Defense In Depth approach: By increasing the number of layers, an attacker's chance of success is decreased.
+Using Defence In Depth approach: By increasing the number of layers, an attacker's chance of success is decreased.
 For example an applications which contains:

 1. Sensitive data is encrypted when stored in the database
 2. Application has an extensive input validation